MatteoZambra/SM_ML__MScThesis/README.md

 ## Contents

-Jupyter notebooks, a Docs folder in which an up-tp-date version of the progress report lays, alongside with the motif dictionary document, taken [here](https://www.weizmann.ac.il/mcb/UriAlon/download/network-motif-software).
+Although Jupyter notebooks render visualisation ease and readability, it is better for the coding process to use Python sources.
+A Docs folder in which an up-tp-date version of the progress report lays, alongside with the motif dictionary document, taken [here](https://www.weizmann.ac.il/mcb/UriAlon/download/network-motif-software).

 ## References